alphagov/tdt-documentation/source/publish/push_repo.md

 # Publish your documentation

+To publish your documentation, you must:

+- push your documentation to the remote GitHub repo
+- deploy your site

 ## Push documentation to GitHub

 These instructions assume that you have documentation changes ready to push to GitHub.